TeriyakisaurusRex/42School/ft_printf/README.md

 - is accessing va_arg like access read-buffer in that it changes every time we look at it?
 - how does va_end actually work?
 - how does string "This %s%c%p work?" work?
+- how should it handle "%%%" three percent signs in a row?

 Error Handling
 - "string %"  -> % char at last index of array